You are given a 0-indexed integer array nums

 The most straightforward approach is to iterate through all possible pairs of elements in the array and check if their indices are at least x

 apart.
-If they are, calculate the absolute difference between the elements and update the minimum difference found so far.
+If they are, we calculate the absolute difference between the elements and update the minimum difference found so far.

-def min_abs_difference_naive(nums, x):
+def min_abs_difference_brute_force(nums, x):

 min_diff = float('inf')